-The NDIS Quality and Safeguards Commission is a new independent agency established to improve the quality and safety of NDIS supports and services.
+The NDIS Quality and Safeguards Commission is an independent government body that will work to improve the quality and safety of NDIS supports and services, and strengthen the skills and knowledge of workers, providers and participants across Australia.

-- the Australian Capital Territory, Northern Territory, Queensland, Tasmania, and Victoria on 1 July 2019
+- the Australian Capital Territory, the Northern Territory, Queensland, Tasmania, and Victoria on 1 July 2019

 - Western Australia on 1 July 2020.

-Workers will need to understand the NDIS Code of Conduct, expected behaviour, reportable incident requirements, and any additional competencies required for their role.
+Workers will need to understand and comply with the NDIS Code of Conduct, which outlines the expected behaviour of workers, reportable incident requirements, and any additional competencies required for their role.

 Depending on the type of role or job you have, you might need to have an NDIS Worker Screening Check.